mattearly/dmpower/README.md

 ### 6. Other Tools

 * Party Experience Calculator.
 Total up session or encounter experience (based on CR's overcame) and split it with the party.
 Pretty straightforward, could use some UI improvements but it is fully functional.
-* Insult Generator.
-NSFW.
+* Insult Generator. **NSFW**.
 For when you just need to anger the PC's or antagonize them with a baddie.
 I just threw this in for fun.
 It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file.
+* Random Encounters(only minorly built right now but does a good job of providing a Challenge Rating for adventuring parties of various sizes and levels)
-* Poison prices chart, madness chart, and more.
+* Poison prices chart, madness chart, and a few other various things DM's and players might like.

 [back to index](#0-index)